How to form diatonic chords of E flat major scale?

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of E flat major are:
+The seven diatonic chords in the E flat major key are:

 I. E♭ – G – B♭ (E Flat major chord)